-The Sweetland-Rackham Workshops on Writing are bi-weekly workshops, co-sponsored by the Rackham Graduate School and held in the Fall and Winter terms, that cover a host of topics designed to help graduate students in various aspects of writing.
+The Sweetland-Rackham Workshops on Writing series, co-sponsored by the Rackham Graduate School and held in the Fall and Winter terms, cover a host of topics designed to help graduate students in various aspects of writing.
 Previous topics include: Writing Persuasive Personal Statements, Academic Writing in the Social Sciences and Humanities, Effective Writing Plans and Goals, and Writing Your Way Through the Dissertation, and Academic Writing in Science, Technology, Engineering, and Mathematics Disciplines.

 Workshops are co-sponsored by the Rackham Graduate School.